keithlegg/open_fpga_gpu/README.md

 # open_fpga_gpu

-WHAT IS IT?

-Another big silly experiment from Keith.
-A hardware platform for graphics and possibly computer vision.
-Basically its an SRAM "shield" for the mojo FPGA.
-The mojo/ISE is getting a bit "long in the tooth".
-Probably not going to last forever.
-I built on this platform because its what I am familiar with.
+HERE THERE BE DRAGONS.

 This is an experiment.
 This is probably never going to be much more than that.

 It currently works as an SRAM framebuffer, it can draw the contents of memory to VGA and only draws a single line on the screen.

 There will be much done to it before it is even close to ready to be called a "GPU".